-Su bject: Request for Cancellation of Admission
+Subject: Request for Cancellation of Admission

-was enrolled at Internati ional Institute of Population Sciences -Mumbai in the academi
+onal Institute of Population Sciences -Mumbai in the academ

-/caf
+Cateron and a low and the low of

-dy particulars are as follows:-
+Ay particulars are as follows:- Name 1

-Name

 Father /Mother Name

 Enrolment No

 Programme in which Admitted :- (M.A/M.Sc/MBD/MPS/ Ph.D)

 Current Academic Year

 Current Semester

 Mobile No

 Email

 Reasons for Cancellation of admission

-Weather received scholarship/fellowship from HPS Yes( ) No ( )
+Weather received scholarship/fellowship from HPS Yes( ) No( )

-If Yes, details of scholarship/feilowship Total in Rs
+If Yes, details of scholarship/fellowship Total in Rs

-Weather the scholarship/fellowship returned to IIPS as per Bond Yes ( ) or No ( ) or Not applicable ( ) If Yes, Amount: RsDate: Transaction details:(Must enclosed receipt)
+Weather the scholarship/fellowship returned to IIPS as per Bond Yes ( ) or No ( ) or Not applicable ( ) If Yes, Amount: RsDate:

+Transaction details:

 Weather required TC cum Migration Yes( ) No ( ) (If yes, must enclosed payment receipt)

 Bank Details (if eligible for refund), Bank Account number should be in the name of student only.

 Name of A/c holder

 Bank A/C No.

+IFSC code

+Name of Bank

 I would like to cancel my admission for the seat allotted in IIPS Mumbai.
-I request you to kindly allow to refund fee as per the Institute refund rules and bond executed by me, if I am eligible for the same.
+I request you to kindly allow to refund fee as per the institute refund rules and bond executed by me, if I am eligible for the same.
 I have read the institute rules for cancellation of admission which is available on website of the Institute.
 I shall abide by all the rules, regulations, terms and conditions of the Institute.